 My Indoor Cat Wants to Go Outside

-Sooner or later, every indoor cat will want to experience the outside for the first time.
-Even cats that have spent their every waking moment inside will want to explore eventually.
+Every indoor cat will want to experience the outside for the first time.
+Even cats that have spent their every waking moment inside will want to explore the outside world.
 When we stop and think, this is not surprising.
 Try to look at things from your cat’s perspective:

 - You come home from time outside with all kinds of strange smells on your clothing.
 What are these unique aromas?